iriusrisk/startleft/docs/usage/REST-API.md

 ## Usage
 StartLeft can also be deployed as a standalone REST server if you prefer to communicate via API.
 In this operation mode, StartLeft returns the OTM file in the HTTP response.
-If you want to use the server option on the application:
+If you want to launch the application as a server:

 ```shell
 $ startleft server --help